Never too late to fight pandemic: WHO

 The programme has just $3 billion of the $38 billion needed to meet the goal of producing and delivering two billion vaccine doses, 245 million treatments and 500 million diagnostic tests over the next year.

 Meanwhile the Red Cross, also based in Geneva, said the death toll was one more tragic milestone in the rolling humanitarian catastrophe.
-In a related development, Moscow’s mayor announced that school holidays will be extended as an anti-coronavirus measure as infections increrase in the Russian capital.
+“Today, we stand in grim solidarity with the hundreds of thousands of families that have lost loved ones,” said Jagan Chapagain, secretary general of the International Federation of Red Cross and Red Crescent Societies.

-The move comes as Moscow has seen cases of Covid-19 rise swiftly in the second half of September, from around 700 a day to 2,300.
-Russia, which has seen the fourth largest number of cases in the world, registered a total of 8,232 new cases on Tuesday.
+“A million deaths represent one million individual tragedies and countless heartbreaks.”
+He added that while fighting the pandemic, “we need to be planning for the support that millions of people will need to rebuild their lives even once this illness is finally defeated”.